pschool-in/curriculum/content/grammar/article/article-selectWord.md

 Ram went on *a* trip with his parents to Nepal.
 This was Ram's first plane trip.
 They took *a* cab to *the* airport.
 Ram got down from *the* cab and was amazed to see *the* big and beautiful airport.
 Ram boarded *the* plane and found his seat and buckled his seat belt.
-*The* plane's engines rumbled and roared! *The* plane moved faster and faster and then-whoosh!
+*The* plane's engines rumbled and roared! *The* plane moved faster and faster and then - whoosh!
 On *the* ground, cars and houses looked like toys.
 Ram had great fun on this trip.
 ```